ufz/ogs/web/content/docs/devguide/development-workflows/setup-fork/index.md

 </div>

-## Optional: Working on a new feature
+## Step: Working on a new feature

 You only have to follow the above steps once.
 From then on, whenever you want to work on a new feature, you can more easily interact with the remote repositories.

-Make sure that your local repository is up-to-date with the upstream repository:
+Make sure that your local repository is up-to-date with the `upstream` repository:

 ```bash
 git fetch upstream
 ```

-Create a branch `feature-name` off of upstream `master`-branch to work on a new feature, and check out the branch:
+Create a branch `feature-name` off of `upstream/master`-branch to work on a new feature, and check out the branch:

 ```bash
 git checkout -b feature-name upstream/master